—

 Work Integrated Learning (WIL) internships can be unpaid if they meet our Schools’ requirements of relevant expert supervision, appropriate tasks, and a typical duration of 80 to 120 hours.

 However, we strongly encourage you to consider offering a payment to interns.
-Payment options can include an hourly or daily rate, a meal or travel allowance, or a token of appreciation such as a gift voucher.
+Payment options can include an hourly or daily rate, or a meal or travel allowance.
 Remember, students already pay course fees, and they may need to take a break from existing paid work to complete an internship.
 Offering payment can make your organisation more attractive to potential interns and increase the likelihood of receiving applications.

 Please ensure students do not incur additional expenses without reimbursement.
 For example, students should not be required to cover travel expenses for attending multiple locations or travelling between sites.